andrewmcdan/MJ-image-favorites-downloader/README.md

 CREATE INDEX temp_table_upscale_location_storage_location_idx ON public.images USING btree (upscale_location, storage_location);
 ```

-At this point, if you are running this on Windows desktop or Linux desktop, "node app.js" then point your browser to the server:
+At this point, if you are running this on Windows desktop or Linux desktop, run "node app.js" then point your browser to the server:

 http://{ip-of-your-server}:3000